Qwixx Game

 The game ends when one player has marked off at least five numbers in any one colored row, or when two colored rows have been completely filled in.
 At the end of the game, each player scores points based on the number of marked-off numbers in each colored row.
 Players also lose points for any unfilled spaces on their score sheet.

-Please keep in mind that the official Qwixx rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging and will teach you how to play Qwixx.
-Download these original PDF game rules or print them for later use.
+Please keep in mind that the official Qwixx PDF rules listed below could be different depending on the game version you have.
+These instructions are some of the exact directions that came in the original packaging and will teach you how to play.
+Download them to view now or print them for later use.
+No need to worry if you've lost your copy or if you need a quick refresher course.

 COMMENTS / QUESTIONS

-Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about how to play, problems with the directions or anything you want about Qwixx.
+Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions or anything you want about Qwixx.
 All submissions will be reviewed within 24 hours.

 Name: